 The language of instruction matches the curriculum, i.e. a school that teaches the French curriculum will instruct students through French.
 The IB is always taught through English.
 Italian is commonly offered as a second language in Milan’s international schools.

 Two traditions are common in international schools in Milan that you may not see in other cities.
 The first is boarding schools.
 While they are becoming less popular and less common, there are still some boarding options available for those considering it.

 The second tradition is religion.
 It remains an important part of life in Italy, so many schools make Catholicism their ethos.
 Religion can appear in many aspects of school life, from the name of the school to religion lessons and anything in between.
 Your child will not be forced to participate in the religious aspects of school life if they prefer not to, however.

 The majority of Milan’s international schools are spread evenly throughout the central districts of the city, circling the historical district and then spreading further out.
 If you’d prefer to be away from the hustle and bustle of the city, consider areas such as Monza or Baranzate on the outskirts.

-Below, we have compiled our top 10 international schools in Milan.
-However, there are another 11 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Milan according to our users.
+However, there are another 12 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Milan based on your requirements.